aluxnimm/outlookcaldavsynchronizer/README.md

 - open source AGPL, the only free Outlook CalDav plugin
 - two-way-sync
-- SSL/TLS support, support for self-signed certificates
+- SSL/TLS support, support for self-signed certificates and client certificate authentication
 - Manual proxy configuration support for NTLM or basic auth proxies
 - Autodiscovery of calendars and addressbooks
 - configurable sync range